one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 works are copied from unauthorized resources, and action on a test is taken in violation, or work of one student is copied from another (as defined in plagiarism clarification), the the procedure below shall be followed.

-The instructor shall report the case to DoE and SAO (education@innopolis.ru and 319@innopolis.ru).The instructor shall inform the suspected students about the above finding separately, and discuss this incident.
+1. The instructor shall report the case to DoE and SAO (education@innopolis.ru and 319@innopolis.ru).
+2. The instructor shall inform the suspected students about the above finding separately, and discuss this incident.
 They shall be penalized as per the recommendations below and a report will be submitted to DoE outlining these decisions.
 In case of copying from each other—both students shall be penalized.
-The actions of the instructor are considered final.In the event of an appeal to the DoE, the student must present a clear written rationale for why the decision was in error.
+The actions of the instructor are considered final.
+3. In the event of an appeal to the DoE, the student must present a clear written rationale for why the decision was in error.
 If the DoE agrees that the student appeal has merit then an appeal committee is formed of one student representative, the course PI, and an unrelated professor selected by the DoE.
-Otherwise, the decision of the course PI is considered final and the report is entered.The student shall contact the committee and provide the said committee with the following materials: a cheating policy for this course/test/exam, students’ papers/code, any other findings, including the student’s arguments.The committee shall study the above materials.The committee can contact the students to listen to their arguments or ask questions.
-However, this shall be upon the committee’s discretion.The committee shall make an appeal decision to either accept or reject.
-This decision shall be final.Any fabrications of data or false statements made to the DoE or the Committee during the appeals process will be seen as a separate instance of misconduct and the DoE or the Committee may impose additional outcomes if necessary when the actions have impeded investigation.
+Otherwise, the decision of the course PI is considered final and the report is entered.

+* The student shall contact the committee and provide the said committee with the following materials: a cheating policy for this course/test/exam, students’ papers/code, any other findings, including the student’s arguments.
+* The committee shall study the above materials.
+* The committee can contact the students to listen to their arguments or ask questions.
+However, this shall be upon the committee’s discretion.
+* The committee shall make an appeal decision to either accept or reject.
+This decision shall be final.
+* Any fabrications of data or false statements made to the DoE or the Committee during the appeals process will be seen as a separate instance of misconduct and the DoE or the Committee may impose additional outcomes if necessary when the actions have impeded investigation.

 #### Procedure from instructor’s point of view

-Instructor reports the violation case to DoE and SAO.Instructor notifies students involved (can be BCC in report email).In case of student’s appeal, instructor may be invited to participate in committee.
+1. Instructor reports the violation case to DoE and SAO.
+2. Instructor notifies students involved (can be BCC in report email).
+3. In case of student’s appeal, instructor may be invited to participate in committee.

 #### Procedure from student’s point of view

-The student gets a notification about academic misconduct.The student may appeal.
+1. The student gets a notification about academic misconduct.
+2. The student may appeal.
 He/she collects the documents (3.a) and submits to DoE and

 SAO.

 #### Procedure from an administration point of view

-DoE and SAO get the report about student misconduct.SAO tracks the record and asks DoE to act in case violation is not the first (see penalty section).In case of student’s appeal, DoE with the help of programmanagers collects a committee.
+1. DoE and SAO get the report about student misconduct.
+2. SAO tracks the record and asks DoE to act in case violation is not the first (see penalty section).
+3. In case of student’s appeal, DoE with the help of programmanagers collects a committee.

 ### Penalty

 Note that the following are the minimal actions.

+1. Should a student be found to have committed misconduct for the first time, such a student shall receive zero points for the particular work (assignment/exam/test/homework)
+2. Should a student be found to have committed misconduct for the second time, the following actions shall be taken:
+   1. Such a student shall:
-Should a student be found to have committed misconduct for the first time, such a student shall receive zero points for the particular work (assignment/exam/test/homework)Should a student be found to have committed misconduct for the second time, the following actions shall be taken:Such a student shall:receive zero points for the course (or courses if 2 cheating instances are detected in different courses);be sent to retake.An official warning shall be issued for the said student.Should a student be found to have committed misconduct for the third time (without respect to the course), such a student shall be expelled from Innopolis University.
+      1. receive zero points for the course (or courses if 2 cheating instances are detected in different courses);
+      2. be sent to retake.
+   2. An official warning shall be issued for the said student.
+3. Should a student be found to have committed misconduct for the third time (without respect to the course), such a student shall be expelled from Innopolis University.

 In the event that the actions were of a grievous nature, e.g. a student using a work for hire an assignment, a bomb/shooting threat, etc., the DoE maintains the right to increase the